Related: Get an Arkansas Registered Agent

 This list is not exhaustive.
 See the Arkansas Laws and Statutes for additional information.

-Keep in mind that even if the state of Arkansas does not require a Certificate of Authority for a specific activity, a bank, vendor or another party can still require it in order to establish a relationship.
+Keep in mind that even if an Arkansas Certificate of Authority is not required for a specific activity, a bank, vendor or another party can still require it in order to establish a relationship.

 If you have Foreign Qualification for a corporation or LLC in Arkansas, you will be required to file an annual report in order to keep your company in good standing status with the state.
 The annual LLC renewal fee is a flat $150.